High Tech Facts About Solar Energy

 Solar Energy Definition

-I decided to bring it up as simple as I could without being complicated.
+I decided to bring it up as simply as possible without being complicated.
 I just needed to know where to look for more information and figure out how to explain solar power at a kid's level of understanding.

 How Does Solar Energy Work?

 Solar Energy Advantages and Disadvantages

 We talk about the sun as a clean source of energy compared to biofuels.
 I avoid the word "biofuels" and keep it simple and explain how bad it is to use biofuels.
 Gasoline or oil is an energy that is not clean.
 It comes from the ground and burns poisonous chemicals into the air, whereas the sun is not dirty, and the air stays clean when using the sun.

 What Do You Think